Malmö FF: Rivalries

 Because of geographical proximity, minor rivalries exist with Trelleborgs FF and Landskrona BoIS, which are both also located in Scania.
 The main rivals of the club are Helsingborgs IF, IFK Göteborg and IFK Malmö.
 The rivalry between Malmö FF and Helsingborgs IF has existed since Malmö FF were promoted up to Allsvenskan in the 1930s, and is primarily geographic, since both teams are from Scania in southern Sweden.
 The rivalry with IFK Göteborg relates more to title clashes; the two are the most successful clubs in Swedish football history and the only two to have appeared in European cup finals, IFK Göteborg in the UEFA Cup in 1982 and 1987 and Malmö FF in the European Cup in 1979.

+During the 2000s, a rivalry between Malmö FF and FC Copenhagen has grown stronger.
+The rivalry is mainly about geographical proximity and the fact that the teams have played against each other more frequently.
+During a match in the Royal League in 2005 at Parken Stadium in Copenhagen, the meeting was given greater significance than before, this after Danish police, for unclear reasons, handed out blows with batons to Malmö supporters in the stands.

 The rivalry with IFK Malmö is both geographical and historical.
 The two clubs come from the same city and used to play at the same stadium in the early 20th century.
 The supposed actions of board members of IFK Malmö in 1933, revealing Malmö FF's breaches of amateur football rules to the Swedish Football Association, further contribute to the competitive tensions between the two clubs.
 IFK Malmö have not played in Allsvenskan since 1962; thus matches between the two sides are rare.